ssi & ssdi /dib

 The same definition, medical criteria, and evaluation process are used to determine whether you are disabled for both programs.

 Both programs use the same application, denial/approval, and appeals process.
-A representative can assist you at every stage with both.
+At Anderson Ackerman Disability, we assist you at every stage with both.

 Purpose